 On the basis of information solicited from each director, and upon the advice and recommendation of the Corporate Governance and Nominating Committee, our Board annually determines the independence of each of our then-current directors in connection with the nomination process.
 Further, in connection with the appointment of any new director to the Board during the year, our Board makes the same determination.
 Our Board has determined that each of our current directors (specifically Ms. Richard and Messrs.
 Averick, Burns, Chiles, Flick and Keeffe), except for Mr. Heo (our Chief Executive Officer), has no material relationship with the Company and is independent as defined in the director independence standards of the listing standards of The NASDAQ Stock Market LLC ("NASDAQ"), as currently in effect.
-In making this determination, our Corporate Governance and Nominating Committee, with assistance from the Company's legal counsel, evaluated responses to a questionnaire completed annually by each director regarding relationships and possible conflicts of interest between each director, the Company and management, and made a recommendation to our Board.
-In its review of director independence, our Board considered all commercial, industrial, banking, consulting, legal, accounting, charitable, and family relationships any director may have with the Company or management.
+In making this determination, our Corporate Governance and Nominating Committee, with assistance from the Company's legal counsel, evaluated responses to a questionnaire completed annually by each director regarding relationships and possible conflicts of interest between each director, the Company, management and the independent registered public accounting firm and made a recommendation to our Board.
+In its review of director independence, our Board considered all commercial, industrial, banking, consulting, legal, accounting, charitable, and family relationships any director may have with the Company, management and the independent registered public accounting firm.